mdpopescu/public/README.md

 * CQRS, CQRS2: playing with ideas for implementing the CQRS pattern

+* CustomCrypto: a custom encryption / decryption algorithm (NOT recommended, I am not a professional cryptographer!)

 * DesktopClock: a simple desktop wallpaper clock - trying to learn WPF

 * Elomen: notification service (application that can receive natural-language commands and send notification of future events)